msyamkumar/cs220-f21-projects/lab-p4/README.md

 ## More Advanced Conditional Statements

 So far, we have only used if statements to compare two numbers.
 Let us do something more fancy now.
-As you might have seen in the `type_effectiveness_stats.csv` file, a Pokémon might have one or more types., a Pokémon might have one or more types.
+As you might have seen in the `pokemon_stats.csv` file, a Pokémon might have one or more types.
 For instance, Pikachu has just one type: Electric, whereas Charizard has two: Fire and Flying.
 Copy/paste the following code in a new cell.

 ```python
 def get_num_types(pkmn):